IP and hostname

 Some of the datasets integrated into IYP provide IP addresses and hostnames.
 A good example of that are the top popular websites and DNS nameservers provided by Tranco and OpenINTEL.

-The query to fetch any hostnames (from any of the integrated dataset) hosted by the University of Tokyo (AS2501) is:
+The query to fetch prefixes originated by the University of Tokyo (AS2501) related to hostnames (from any of the integrated datasets) is:

 MATCH (:AS {asn:2501})-[:ORIGINATE]-(pfx:BGPPrefix)-[:PART_OF]-(:IP)-[:RESOLVES_TO]-(h:HostName)